Riya328/cafe/README.md

-the project is about a cafe management system here a customer can see the menu,place ordrd,review order
+the project is about a cafe management system here a customer can see the menu,place order,review order